TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 6/Deuteronomy 6.8.md

 ---

-And thou shalt bind them for a sign upon thy hand, and they shall be for frontlets between thine eyes.
+You shall bind them for a sign on your hand, and they shall be for symbols between your eyes.